 Request a SM Conference from Scoutmaster.
 Bring your binder and your Scout book.
 Upon successful completion of the conference, make sure Scoutmaster signs your ESRA, your Project Report (you should sign too) and your Scout Handbook.

 Bring binder with all signatures to Committee Chair.

 Committee Chair will do a final check of everything, sign your ESRA and then pass it to Advancement Coordinator, who will request pre-certification approval, first from the Chain Bridge District Eagle Board and then from NCAC.
 These can happen in a

 Once pre-certification approval is received on your ESRA, and once at least 3 reference letters are received, your Eagle Scout Board of Review can be scheduled.
 It can take some time to coordinate everyone's availability.

 How to request reference letters from each of your references - there is a pre-formatted letter and envelope that you should send or give to each of your references.
 When you are ready to do this, request a copy from Advancement Coordinator and he will provide it to you via email.
 It has personal information in it so it cannot be posted on this site.

 Upon successful completion of your Board of Review, your ESRA will be signed by the Board of Review Chairman and the Chain Bridge District Eagle Board Representative and your ESRA is complete.
 Advancement Coordinator will be the Eagle Board Chairman

 and Mr. Wales is generally the District Eagle Board Representative.
 Others generally comprise the other Eagle Board members.

 You are now an Eagle Scout!

-Your Eagle paperwork will be sent to NCAC in Bethesda.
+Your Eagle paperwork will be sent to NCAC electronically.
 It takes about 3 weeks to get the final approvals and for your awards to be ready.
 At that time an Eagle Scout Court of Honor may be scheduled if desired.